 Proper application technique is very important to obtain optimal retroreflective performance and to insure long lifetime of the retroreflective material.
 The manufacture’s instruction for applying retroreflective material must be followed.
 Data sheet of the product have commonly detailed information.

-Before handling, the material read all health hazard, precautionary and first aid statements.
+Read all health hazard, precautionary and first aid statements before handling the material.

 Degradation of Retroreflective Materials